 At such times, the customer gives very less time and attention to your brand.
 You have to attract the customer within seconds.
 Thus, your brand building starts much before the customer enters the final buying stage.

-Equally important is the fact, that at the buying stage, the customer can switch brands easily.
+Equally important is the fact, that at the buying stage, consumers switch brands easily.
 Instead of deciding to go ahead with your brand, he can decide to finalise a competitor’s product or their brand.
-So what are the reasons for brand switching?
-Let us dwell deeper in the customer’s mind
+So what are the reasons to encourage brand switching?
+Let us dwell deeper in the customer’s mind.

 1) Value for money